steidani/s2s-ai-challenge-kit-eth-ubern/README.md

 # S2S AI Challenge Template

 This is a template repository with running examples how to join and contribute to the s2s-ai-challenge.
-You were likely refered here from https://s2s-ai-challenge.github.io/.
+You were likely referred here from https://s2s-ai-challenge.github.io/.

 ## Introduction